pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/creating_a_component/_index.md

 At present, we have a component that is capable of connecting to another component and can execute some actions defined by us.
 This component is ready for use.
 However, running it step-by-step can be laborious and inefficient.

 To solve this problem, we can use a container.
-PIP.Services offers the **ProcessContainer**, which is an Inversion of control (IoC) container that runs as a system process.
+Pip.Services offers the **ProcessContainer**, which is an Inversion of control (IoC) container that runs as a system process.

 As this container uses a factory to create the contained components, we will create one via the **Factory** class.
 Once again, we will use **Descriptor** objects to locate each component, and we will use the method **register_as_type** to register the component in our factory.
 This method requires the locator and the component's type.
 Our updated code is: